srfiorini/IEEE1872-owl/README.md

 # Method for cora.owl

 The translation from the specification in IEEE 1872 to IEEE1872-owl was made manually.
 We did not use any automatic translation tools.
-We tried to keep as maximum as possible the original ontological commitements of IEEE 1872.
-It is under-specified in relation to th SUO-KIF implementation.
-As a consequence, IEEE1872-owl allows models that are not consistent with IEEE 1872.
+We tried to keep as maximum as possible the original ontological commitments of IEEE 1872.
+It is under-specified in relation to the SUO-KIF implementation.
+Consequently, IEEE1872-owl allows models that are not consistent with IEEE 1872.

 In general, we used the following rules:

 * SUO-KIF concepts were translated to OWL classes.
-* SUO-KIF binary relations were translated to OWL properties, taking into account their meta-properties (asymetric, reflexive, etc.) and their domain and ranges where possible.
+* SUO-KIF binary relations were translated to OWL properties, taking into account their meta-properties (asymmetric, reflexive, etc.) and their domain and ranges where possible.
 * SUO-KIF class and relation taxonomies have been translated to the equivalent in OWL.
 * SUO-KIF partitions have been translated to class disjointness axioms and unions over OWL classes.